Welcome to the UFCW Local 247 information hub for the 2026 round of collective bargaining for BC Superstores and Distribution Centres.

 Your bargaining committee will meet with the Employer and seek to negotiate improvements for you.

-For retail members, bargaining will begin on the week of April 27-May 1.
+For retail members, bargaining began on the week of April 27-May 1.

-For warehouse members, bargaining will begin on May 5.
+For warehouse members, bargaining began on May 5.

 Further bargaining dates may be necessary to secure a tentative agreement before our July 22 deadline.